 The amounts deposited to the Acquisition Fund in accordance with the Indenture will be available, on or before the last day of the Origination Period, to acquire Mortgage Loans and to reimburse the Authority for amounts used to purchase Mortgage Loans originated during the Origination Period.
 After transfer of such Mortgage Loans to the Trustee on or before the last day of the Origination Period, the Bonds will be secured by, among other moneys, rights and interests, the Revenues derived from such Mortgage Loans which are expected by the Authority to be sufficient to pay the debt service on the Bonds.
-In addition, the Subordinate Bonds will be secured by the full faith and credit of the Authority.
 Certain assumptions have been made as to the range of variation in the generation of Revenues from such sources in order to determine the effect of such variation on the sufficiency of Revenues to pay debt service on the Bonds.
 The Authority has reviewed these assumptions and concluded that they are reasonable, but cannot guarantee that actual results will not vary materially from those projected.
 To the extent that (i) Mortgage Loans held under the Indenture are not paid on a timely basis in accordance with their terms, (ii) the rate of receipt of Prepayments is different from that projected, or (iii) actual investment income differs from that estimated by the Authority, the Revenues and other moneys available may be insufficient for the payment of debt service on the Bonds and operating expenses of the Program.

-Mortgage Loan Rates and Cash Advances
+Mortgage Loan Rates and No Cash Advance